A little bit about us…

 In 1926 the farm was taken over by a neighbouring cement works.
 Archibald moved to a tenancy on a farm near Margate belonging to St John’s College, Cambridge.

 In 1962 John and his family left Kent to take over his wife’s family farm in Somerset.
-Robert’s eldest son, also Robert, joined his father farming in 1968.
+Robert’s eldest son, also called Robert, joined his father farming in 1968.

-Alongside the arable business, Archie has started his own contracting business MRF Contracting.
+In addition to farming, Archie has started his own contracting business MRF Contracting.

 Robert Montgomery